react-dnd/react-dnd/README.md

 Above code will load the images after `componentDidMount` is executed, and cache them until component unmounted.
 In `componentDidUpdate`, mixin will check if `getImageUrlsToPreload` has changed, and load images again if needed.

-Note that, for best results, you want to use `this.calculateDragPreviewSize({ width, height }: desiredSize)`.
-It will return the exact size of image you need to download, considering browser differences in handling Retina screens.
-Of course you can only use this if you have some kind of custom image resizer.
+Note that, for best results, you want to use `this.getDragImageScale()`.
+It will return correct scale to download for your images, considering browser differences in handling Retina screens (should either return `1` or `window.devicePixelRatio`).
+You can either use it with a custom server image resizer, or to choose between normal and `@2x` versions of predefined images.

 ### `require('react-dnd').NativeDragItemTypes`